3d150n-marc3l0/mlops-zoomcamp-2025-capstone-citibike/docs/architecture.md

     - **Function**: It calls `batch_monitoring_backfill`, passing the parameters from the config file to fetch relevant data for monitoring and calculating drift.

+## **Citibike REST API Service**
+The [CitibikeService](../deployment/bentoml/service.py) is a **REST API** that uses a trained **XGBoost** model to predict the number of Citibike trips based on various input features, including weather data and time-based features.
+The service exposes two API endpoints for predictions:

+- `/predict`: For batch predictions based on a set of time-based and weather features.

+- `/predict_trip`: For single-trip predictions, where input includes the date and weather features, and the service processes the data before making predictions.

+### Service Overview

+The CitibikeService class is built using BentoML and provides two main prediction methods:

+predict: This method takes a list of prepared features and returns the predicted number of trips.

+predict_trip: This method is more flexible, allowing the user to send a single trip's date and weather data.
+The service processes this data, computes cyclical time features, and returns the prediction for that trip.

+### Inputs
+**/predict (Batch Prediction)**
+* **Input Model**: `CitibikeInput`

+* This method accepts a list of CitibikeInput objects containing the following fields:

+    - `holiday`: Binary indicator (0 for non-holiday, 1 for holiday)

+    - `TMAX`: Maximum temperature (in Fahrenheit)

+    - `TMIN`: Minimum temperature (in Fahrenheit)

+    - `SNOW`: Snowfall (in inches)

+    - `hr_sin`: Sine transformation of the hour (captures cyclical nature of time)

+    - `hr_cos`: Cosine transformation of the hour

+    - `weekday_sin`: Sine transformation of the weekday

+    - `weekday_cos`: Cosine transformation of the weekday

+    - `week_sin`: Sine transformation of the week

+    - `week_cos`: Cosine transformation of the week

+    - `mnth_sin`: Sine transformation of the month

+    - `mnth_cos`: Cosine transformation of the month

+**/predict_trip (Single Trip Prediction)**
+* **Input Model**: `CitibikeRawInput`

+* This method accepts a list of CitibikeRawInput objects containing:

+    - `date`: The date of the trip (used to calculate time features)

+    - `TMAX`: Maximum temperature (in Fahrenheit)

+    - `TMIN`: Minimum temperature (in Fahrenheit)

+    - `SNOW`: Snowfall (in inches)

 ## Storage: Buckets